 Hi!
 I am 37 years, I have E.T with CALR Gene, now my platlets are at 670k, im also pregnant with 18 weeks, is it safe to have covid vaccine, my doctor suggest to wait, but im so afraid

 It is recommended to all patients with any type of myeloproliferative disease of the bone marrow (ET is one of them) to receive a vaccine.
-Age of the patients, presence of one or the other mutation, or platelet number do not matter.
-So, from ET standpoint, vaccine is suggested.
-Currently the CDC recommends vaccination during pregnancy – they are published here; CDC vaccine recommendations durring pregnancy
+Age of the patient, presence of one or the other mutations, or platelet numbers do not matter.
+So, from an ET standpoint, vaccination is suggested.
+Currently the CDC also recommends vaccination during pregnancy – they are published here; CDC vaccine recommendations during pregnancy

 I am concerned about the safety of the two RNA vaccines in general.
 Are they continued to be studied for safety even as people are getting them.
 Are there any studies on the safety and efficacy in MPN patients and these vaccines.